tariq7t/DrivingBongo/README.md

 - Passing Touchdowns
 - Interception

-After taking the input, the program will use the input to solve four calculations.
+After taking the input, the program will use the input to determine the passer rating.
+The rating cannot be less than 0.0 and higher than 158.3.